Nonye2K3/chia/Beginners-Guide.md

 Once plotting start it will show on the **Plot Tab** page in an area called “Local Harvester Plots”

  As it creates the plots -- on the right side **Under Status column—**there are 3 dots – click on logs to see the status of that plot.
 Look below on this sheet and it explains the steps the plotting process got thru to be created.
+**How Plots are created and steps it goes thru**

+Creating a plot is time consuming.
+Average 10-20 hours.
+Here are the approx. 7 steps/ tables are created to create a plot.
+Table 1 is quickly created within 2 minutes.

+On table 2 you will start to see it create the buckets.
+Most of the programmers are telling us to select 128 buckets as it uses the least amount of ram.
+Plot size is still 101 gigs.
+I have noticed it also helps create the plot faster, then selecting 32 buckets or leaving the selection at 0.

+Table 4 takes some time.

+After 7 tables are created it starts to “backpropogate” again tables 1-7.
+I think this is a double check Then it start a compression stage of each table manually 1-7

+Then it shows it’s completed- 101 gigs but nothing happens.
+At this stage it is transferring your 101 gigs of plot to your permanent drive area—takes a few minutes 5-10 minutes.
+It will delete all the files in your temp storage and there you go- 10 hrs. later.

 Notes-
 If using a Mac -- the suggestion is to use an Added SSD or NVME storage to create plots and not the primary hard drive.